 - The Dreaded: Comes with being the strongest Cipher Pol.
 They are very feared by the public, with Robin getting nervous when she sees them in Dressrosa.

 - Meaningful Name: Aegis was a shield or animal hide said to be wielded by the Olympian gods Athena and Zeus.
-Fitting for a group dedicated to serving the "gods" who live high up on the Red Line.
+Fitting for a group dedicated to serving and protecting the "gods" who live high up on the Red Line.